 We provide comprehensive evaluation, treatment and patient education for a variety of sleep disorders including, but not limited to, circadian rhythm disorders, hypersomnias (sleepiness), insomnia, parasomnias, sleep related movement disorders, and sleep related breathing disorders.
 Our sleep providers will work with your doctors if you are a candidate for surgery or dental appliances to help you get a good night’s sleep.

-CPAP compliance and follow-up is available by licensed RTs in 5 VA clinics (Helena, Billings, Great Falls, Missoula and Kalispell), to include remote data monitoring.
+CPAP compliance and follow-up is available by licensed RTs in four VA clinics (Helena VA Clinic, Benjamin Charles Steele VA Clinic, Great Falls VA Clinic, and David J. Thatcher VA Clinic), to include remote data monitoring.
 RTs work with the Sleep MD/PA like an RN in a PACT team as a case manager for patients with Sleep disorders.
 This allows the team to provide comprehensive, collaborative Sleep care which also includes same day access.
 For PAP supplies contact your assigned RT.

 In-lab Polysomnography is available only at the Helena Sleep Disorders Center to include: overnight diagnostic testing, PAP titration, and multiple sleep latency/mean wakefulness testing.